Portugal Explorer: Porto to Algarve - 8 Days

 - Taste the best of Porto on a locally guided tasting tour, sampling port wine, traditional Portuguese salt cod fritters and more.

-- Explore the port city of Aveiro, maybe taking a wander along its saltwater canals of lined with colourful Moliceiro boats that were once used to farm seaweed.
+- Explore the port city of Aveiro, maybe taking a wander along its saltwater canals lined with colourful Moliceiro boats that were once used to farm seaweed.

-- Feel the wind in your hair on a boat trip through Ria Formosa Park.
+- Feel the wind in your hair on a boat trip through Ria Formosa Natural Park.
 Explore marshlands, look out for wild dolphins and stop at islands that separate the Atlantic from the lagoon.

 Talk to a travel expert